Hand & Wrist

 Tendonitis - Means inflammation of the tendons and is typically a repetitive strain injury.
 It is a common problem that can cause pain and swelling.

-Sprain - Wrist sprains are common injuries to the ligaments around the wrist joint.
+Sprain - Sprains are common injuries to the ligaments around the wrist joint.
 They are either caused by repetitive misuse or trauma and can cause swelling, pain and limit the use of the wrist and hand.

-Strain - Wrist strains are also common in the wrist, occurring when the muscles are stressed beyond their comfortable limits, perhaps by overt trauma or repetitive use.
+Strain - Strains are also common in the wrist, occurring when the muscles are stressed beyond their comfortable limits, perhaps by overt trauma or repetitive use.

 Trigger Finger - Prevents smooth movement within the fingers causing "locking" or "catching".
 It occurs when the tissues surrounding the finger tendons become inflamed and thickened.